 While I wouldn't call the challenge difficult, per say, it does require some forethought and planning, and when Fred and I decided to participate this year, we immediately set our librarian skills to use searching for recommendations, tips, and suggestions from previous participants.
 While we found a few articles and bloposts (see list below), overall we noticed that there was a distinct lack of advice on how to tackle the Challenge, which led me to writing this post!
-This post will focus on the resources and four planning tips that we used to prepare for a successful book adventure, and there will be a second post released later focusing on our experiences the day of the event.
+This post will focus on the resources and four planning tips that we used to prepare for a successful book adventure.
 I hope it will inspire and guide you on your quest to become a 2019 Seattle Independent Bookstore Challenge Grand Champion!

 the Planning: do research, create a spreadsheet, PERSONALIZED google maps are your friend